marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/Subnetting.md

-The /24 is called the subnet mask and determines which parts of the IP are the network portion and the host portion.
+The /24 is the subnet mask and defines the size of the network portion, and therefore the number of bits left for the host portion (= number of available IPs to use in the network).